anzeval/Panda-Cafe/README.md

 ## ✨ Overview

-**Panda Café** is a charming 2D café game where the player manages service flow across tables, the kitchen, guests, money, and shop upgrades.
+**Panda Café** is a charming 2D café management game where the player manages service flow across tables, the kitchen, guests, money, and shop upgrades.

 The game is designed around short level-based sessions: complete goals, keep guests happy, collect rewards, and use your earnings to unlock new items and improve the café.

+Beyond gameplay features, the project focuses heavily on scalable gameplay architecture, modular system design, and maintainable Unity development practices.

 ---

 ## 🎮 Gameplay Preview

-> Place your GIFs in `docs/media/` and keep the suggested file names below, or update the image paths to match your files.

 <div align="center">